netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 and per any link between any border routers (link may be internal or external to an AS).

+That means, if we compare multiple paths, we can see where they overlap and what the hardware characteristics of the overlapping parts are.

 ### Path Metadata Dimensions

 We assume a protocol a provides information on links and border routers, such as MTU, bandwidth, latency, geo-location, as well as identities (interface ID, port and IP) of border routers.
-We assume the data is static, wich means that bandwidth and latency reflect performance at minimum load rather than current or recent load.
+We assume the data is static, wich means that bandwidth and latency reflect hardware characteristics rather than current or recent load.

 ### Path Metadata Liveliness